Dean Corll: Forensic developments

 Four arm bones discovered between the remains of the twelfth and sixteenth victims discovered within the boat shed on August 9, 1973, would be determined via DNA analysis to belong to neither victim.
 Via familial DNA profiling, in 2014, the University of North Texas Health Science Center determined all four of these appendages belonged to a 17-year-old named Donald John Falcon, who had disappeared on July 1, 1971.
-Although not officially confirmed as a twenty-ninth victim of Corll—with Falcon's cause of death listed as "unknown" due to the fact a human can survive the severance/removal of the four forearm bones in question—several forensic anthropologists, including Dr. Sharon Derrick, consider Falcon a definitive twenty-ninth victim of Corll.
+Although not officially confirmed as a twenty-ninth victim of Corll—with Falcon's cause of death listed as "unknown" due to the fact a human can survive the severance/removal of the four forearm bones in question—several forensic anthropologists, including Sharon Derrick, consider Falcon a definitive twenty-ninth victim of Corll, with the majority of his remains likely still buried in the boat shed.